Harri200191/gitmind/README.md

 # 1) Build
 make build

-# 2) Install globally (adds to PATH as ./dist/commitgen)
+# 2) Install globally (adds to PATH as ./dist/gitmind)
 make install

 # 3) In a repo, install the hook
-commitgen install-hook
+gitmind install-hook

 # 4) Configure model (optional, for offline LLM)
 # Copy example config to your repo root or $HOME
-cp configs/.commitgen.yaml.example .commitgen.yaml
+cp configs/.gitmind.yaml.example .gitmind.yaml
 # edit MODEL_PATH and parameters

 # 5) Stage changes and commit